Michael Boapeah

-Michael Boapeah (born January 1, 2000) is a Ghanaian-Dutch kickboxer, currently competing in the middleweight division of Glory.
+Michael Boapeah (born January 1, 2000) is a Ghanaian-Dutch kickboxer, currently competing in the middleweight and Light Heavyweight divisions of Glory.
 He previously competed for Golden Fighter Championship and Colosseum Tournament.
-As of 1 May 2025, Boapeah is ranked the #2 middleweight in the world.
+As of 1 June 2026, Boapeah is ranked the #10 Pound-For-Pound Kickboxer in the world by Beyond Kickboxing, as well as being ranked #2 and #3 in the Middleweight and Light Heavyweight divisions, respectively.